-Big tings a gwaan down di street: An exclusive interview with Tracey Thorne on her new and insightful Jamaican documentary exhibition.
+Big tings a gwaan down di street, an exclusive interview with Tracey Thorne on her new and insightful Jamaican documentary exhibit.

-With an overall focus on visual language and a range of themes including commercial hand-painted advertisements, Jamaican music, street art, faded graffiti and local painters, the exhibition is sure to be full of culture.
-Fused spoke to Tracey about the project journey, her view on the works and how it relates to the UK art scene today:
+A focus of visual language and themes including commercial hand-painted advertisements, Jamaican music, street art, faded graffiti and local painters; this exhibit is sure to be packed full of culture.
+Fused speaks to Tracey about the project journey, her view on the works and how it relates to the UK art scene today.

 What drew you back to Jamaica, and the parishes in particular, to document?